 - Elections Code Link

-- Alaska and CBJ Laws re: Initiative and Referendum Process (please note these are convenience reference copies and if the event of any discrepancies, please see official copies on the State and CBJ Law Dept. websites.)
+- CBJ Charter and Code Excerpts re: Initiative and Referendum Process (please note these are convenience reference copies and if the event of any discrepancies, please see official copies on CBJ Law Dept. website.)

 - Petition Process Flow Chart